Instrument/oculus-bridge/README.md

 =============

-A simple desktop app and javascript library to link the Oculus Rift with the web.
+A simple desktop app and javaScript library to link the Oculus Rift with the web.

 __Important Bits:__